Matthew Browne: Personal life and death

-Browne himself died less than two years later.
-On 1 August 1603 he fought a duel on horseback on Hounslow Heath with a kinsman, Sir John Townshend.
+On 1 August 1603, Browne fought a duel on horseback on Hounslow Heath with a kinsman, Sir John Townshend.
 Browne was killed on the spot, while Townshend was mortally wounded and died the following day.

 Browne was succeeded by his twelve-year-old son, Ambrose.
 His executors, Sir William Mynne and Browne's cousin, Thomas Browne, did not prove Browne's last will until 1608.